Eugenio Derbez Bio: In His Own Words – Video Exclusive, News, Photos

 Eugenio Derbez Bio: Personal Life, Kids, Wife Alessandra Rosaldo

 Eugenio Derbez married telenovela star Victoria Ruffo in 1992.
 The couple had a son José Eduardo Derbez, a Mexican actor.
 They divorced in 1997.
 In 2012 he married singer and actress Alessandra Rosaldo.
-Together the couple have three children, Aislinn Derbez, a singer and actress, Vadhir Derbez, and Aitana Derbez.
+Together the couple has three children, Aislinn Derbez, a singer and actress, Vadhir Derbez, and Aitana Derbez.